fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_3.md

 ```

 The request listed in the fixture parameter is another builtin fixture that repre-
 sents the calling state of the fixture.
-You’ll explore it more in the next chapter.
+You’ll explore it more in the next lab.
 It has a field param that is filled in with one element from the list assigned to
 params in @pytest.fixture(params=tasks_to_try).